 Early season ascents will likely require crampons for the upper section.

 Essential GearOnce on the ridge it's a long dry climb, so carry enough water.
-The good thing is that the North side does not cook you in the sun until high up.
+I enjoy the North side because the sun does not cook you in the sun until high up.

 Most all of the route is rock, scree and soil.
 Snow and Ice at the upper sections.
 Crampons may be needed on high sections early in the season and depending on conditions.
-I wouldn't recommend it but if climbing at night carry plenty of light.
+I would recommend that if climbing at night carry plenty of light.